The challenge of commitment: Accountability

 Much like the soldier on the front line a choice must be made.
 Do you fight the inevitable, knowing you will lose, or do you surrender your beliefs with the hope of future victories?

-Republicans in the United States House of Representatives face that dilemma today.
+In the United States House of Representatives, Republicans face that dilemma today.
 Many of them do not support President Donald Trump, but feel bound, or pressured by party lines, to defend the President regardless of their personal beliefs, or even their country’s best interests.
 If they are not prepared to risk the inevitable in the interest of their beliefs, have they not chosen the wrong career path?

 The cost of having made the wrong choice has its consequences, but they are miles apart.
 On the battlefield a soldier may be killed, mutilated or incapacitated for life.
 For their dedication, and assuming they survive, they get a meagre pension and our thanks once a year on November the 11th.